laravel/docs/context.md

 // ['second_key' => 2]
 ```

-You may forget several keys by passing an array:
+You may forget several keys at once by providing an array to the `forget` method:

 ```php
 Context::forget(['first_key', 'second_key']);